bitovi/react-to-web-component/README.md

 - [Twitter](https://twitter.com/bitovi)

 Or, you can hire us for training, consulting, or development.
 [Set up a free consultation.](https://www.bitovi.com/frontend-javascript-consulting/react-consulting)

+> This is the documentation for the upcoming version 2 of react-to-webcomponent.
+It will have a very similar but backwards incompatible API.
+For production deployments, please see the [document for version 1](https://github.com/bitovi/react-to-webcomponent/tree/main).

 ## Basic Use